Broadway High School (Seattle)

-Broadway High School, originally known as Seattle High School, opened in Seattle, Washington in 1902.
-It was the first dedicated high school built in Seattle.
-After World War II, the school was converted to a vocational training center for returning soldiers, and the high school students were transferred to Lincoln High School and Edison Technical School which shared a campus with Broadway High.
+Broadway High School, originally known as Seattle High School, opened in Seattle, Washington in 1902 and was the first dedicated high school built in Seattle.

+After World War II, the school was converted to a vocational training center for returning soldiers and its remaining high school students were transferred to Lincoln High School and Edison Technical School which shared a campus with Broadway High.

 The campus became part of Seattle Community College in 1966, now Seattle Central College.
 Much of the former school's main building was demolished in the 1970s.
 A portion was rebuilt as Seattle Central College's Broadway Performance Hall.
 A video history of the school has been released.